Click on a Frequently Question Below to

 and the initial rifles were produced by Tromix.
 Currently,

-several firms offer rifles or upper assemblies in this
+several companies offer rifles or upper assemblies in this

 caliber, including AR-15s, AK-47s, single shot and bolt